When people talk about emotions, we often picture someone crying or displaying strong feelings and facial expressions.

 You can change these emotions from the left (negative) to the right (positive) in 24 hours!

-You cannot be positive every moment, however you need to control, solve and express your emotional triggers so that you can feel more in control of your golf game as a whole.
+You cannot be positive every moment, however you need to control, solve and express your emotional triggers so that you can feel more in control of your game.

 Do not hold emotional distress in for days on end.
 Talk it out and come up with a plan.